wesrog/wesrog.github.com/_posts/2019-04-23-polyvbuild.md

 I'm building my own bike from parts!
 Not the actual frame, as some people thought.
 Also, I did not build the wheels.
-Jim at Gladys Bikes built them which I am super happy how they turned out.
+Jim at Gladys Bikes built them which I am super happy how they turned out.<!--more-->

 I made several trips to Universale Cycles to pick up parts.
 I tried to do it all by bike.